Thrill Seekers

-Thrill Seekers is a syndicated Four Star Television series that was produced in 1973 and 1974.
+Thrill Seekers is a syndicated American Four Star Television series that was produced in 1973 and 1974.
 It was hosted by Chuck Connors and featured people who did dangerous stunts.

-One episode of the series featured Australian stunt woman, Carol Cranston, who was working with the John Anderson Mustang Hell Drivers in the United States.
-Her episode of Thrill Seekers was shot at Terre Haute showgrounds, Indiana, where Cranston performed a high fall into cardboard boxes, did a hit and run at 30 mph, and was run over by a truck which drove over a plank placed across her midriff (see Cranston; also Crawford Productions).
+One episode of the series featured Australian stunt woman Carol Cranston, who was working with the John Anderson Mustang Hell Drivers in the United States.
+Her episode of Thrill Seekers was shot at Terre Haute showgrounds, Indiana, where Cranston performed a high fall into cardboard boxes, did a hit and run at 30 mph, and was run over by a truck which drove over a plank placed across her midriff.
 Another member of the Mustang Hell Drivers, Pat Jackson, performed in the series in which she jumped a pick-up truck from ramp to ramp.

 Thrill Seekers gained notoriety from a segment where skier Glen Wurtele set himself on fire and skied off a mountain.
 A short clip of this segment was featured in the 2006 sitcom Malcolm in the Middle.